andreaabellera/Ecoyou/README.md

 # environment-webapp

+# Setting it up

 To begin, clone the repository (to whatever folder you prefer, I usually put them into the documents folder), and enter the cloned folder.
 ```bash
 git clone https://github.com/Marshmallows7920/environment-webapp/
 cd environment-webapp
 ```

-## Configre and run the backend - Python/Django
+## Configure and run the backend - Python/Django
 Make sure you have python installed from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 I used python 3.8.4 but newers versions should probably be fine too.